Red Road Flats: In popular culture

-The towers have often been used as locations by photographers and film makers, and have been the subject of various literary works.
+The towers' intimidating appearance made them popular as locations by both photographers and film makers, and have been the subject of various literary works.
 As well as making numerous appearances in the STV police drama Taggart, the estate was featured in the 2006 film, Red Road, which won a BAFTA and the Prix de Jury (third prize) at the Cannes film festival.

 In July 2007, the French high wire artist Didier Pasquette, a protégé of Philippe Petit (famous for his high wire walk between the Twin Towers of the World Trade Center in New York), undertook a high wire stunt between two of the Red Road towers, attempting to cross the 150 ft gap between Towers 4 and 5.
 Although thwarted by Glasgow's temperamental weather he managed to walk 30 ft across the chasm, backwards on one occasion.

 From 19 February to 27 June 2010, the Red Road flats featured in the "Multi-Story" exhibition at Glasgow's Gallery of Modern Art (GOMA).
 Multi-story is a collaborative arts project based in the Red Road, established in 2004 by Street Level Photoworks in partnership with The Scottish Refugee Council and the YMCA.

 On 14 March 2010, The Sunday Times in Scotland featured the recollections of Glasgow born film-maker, Matt Quinn, who grew up in the flats.

 Glasgow Life, a part of the city authorities, have a project to document the Red Road experience.
 This features specially commissioned photography, film and even a novel to celebrate life in 'the scheme'.
 On 15 March 2010 this was updated to include volume 1 of "Your Stories" which features the recollections of the area by various local people.
 Alison Irvine published the novel This Road Is Red (2012); a collection of semi-fictional stories based on anecdotes from real-life residents over the 50-year history of the estate.
 The novel was illustrated by Mitch Miller, who produced a series of 4 dialectograms (large-scale documentary plan drawings) depicting everyday life within the flats.

 The Red Road Flats were featured in the film The Legend of Barney Thomson (2015) during their demolition.